The IRS has announced the 2021 contribution limits for tax-advantaged retirement plans – there’s not a lot of change from 2020.

-The elective deferral limit, which is the “regular” limit on employee contributions, rises to $19,500 for 2020.
+The elective deferral limit, which is the “regular” limit on employee contributions, remains at $19,500 for 2020.
 This is the most an employee can contribute to their employer-sponsored plans, such as the Thrift Savings Plan (TSP) under typical situations.
 Employer or government matching funds do not count towards that limit.

 Then, there is another limit, called the annual additions limit, that applies to the total amount that can be contributed to these plans.
 For most people, this is the limit for the total of both employee and employer contributions, but there’s a special twist if you spend time in combat zone during the tax year.
-This limit is $57,000 (or $63,500 if you’re 50 or over.)
+This limit rises to $58,000 (or $64,500 if you’re 50 or over.)
 There are some tricky rules if you’re hoping to contribute extra while you’re in a combat zone, and you’re going to want some help to make sure you do that correctly.
 Heck, DFAS and the TSP folks are still working out some of the rules as it applies to BRS…

 Individual Retirement Arrangements (IRA)s

-The 2020 limit for contributions to IRAs is $6,000 per person, with an additional catch-up of $1,000 if you’re age 50 or older.
+The 2021 limit for contributions to IRAs remains the same $6,000 per person, with an additional catch-up of $1,000 if you’re age 50 or older.
 IRA contributions must be made from earned income, but you can contribute to one spouse’s IRA with income earned by the other spouse.
 While these are technically called a spousal IRA, they’re not a special type of IRA.
 It’s just a special rule that permits you to use another person’s money to fund your IRA.